aeon0/d4lf/README.md

 Unique names are lower case and spaces are replaced by underscore.
 You can find the full list of names in [assets/lang/enUS/uniques.json](assets/lang/enUS/uniques.json).

-## Custom configs

-D4LF will search for `params.ini` and for `profiles/*.yaml` in `C:/Users/WINDOWS_USER/.d4lf`.
-All values
-in `C:/Users/WINDOWS_USER/.d4lf/params.ini` will overwrite the values from the `params.ini` file in the D4LF folder.
-In the profiles folder, additional custom profiles can be added and used.

-This setup is helpful to facilitate updating to a new version as you don't need to copy around your config and profiles.

-**In the event of breaking changes to the configuration, there will be a major release, such as updating from 2.x.x to 3.x.x.**

 ## Develop